Bellefontaine Regional Airport: History

+In 2021, the airport received a $32,000 grant from the Federal Aviation Administration to fund operations, personnel, cleaning, sanitization, janitorial services, debt service payments, and funds to combat the spread of pathogens at the airport.
+The money was aimed to help the airport recover from the COVID-19 pandemic.

 Facilities

 The airport covers 300 acre and has one asphalt runway (7/25) 4,999 x 100 ft (1,524 x 30 m) long.

 The airport has fuel available.
 Planes can use tiedowns or hangars for parking.

-In the year ending April 24, 2007 the airport had 8,325 aircraft operations, average 22 per day: 89% general aviation (7,425) and 11% air taxi (900).
-31 aircraft are based at the airport: 87% single-engine, 10% multi-engine and 3% helicopter.
+In the year ending September 3, 2021 the airport had 8,395 aircraft operations, average 23 per day: 89% general aviation and 11% air taxi.
+For the same time period, 28 aircraft were based at the airport: 22 single-engine and 5 multi-engine airplanes as well as 1 jet.

+The airport is also home to a large flight school named Midwest Corporate Air.